 The plan includes targeted outreach to Newcomers, and encouraging tenants to get organized through tenant unions and community advocacy organizations.

-Relevance:

 Although New York does not have a standalone strategy, the recent Block by Block plan is takes an ambitious and aggressive approach to increasing tenant protections.
 Additionally, the landscape of New York’s housing market is comparable to Toronto’s with rapid growth, high-cost of living and can be used as an of creating a more robust housing strategy focusing on housing stability.

 Oakland, California